Op.32 - 2 Poems

 Initiating a new musical genre, Scriabin opens his Poems collection with this set of two contrasting pieces:

-No.1 In F# Major
+No.1 In F# Major No.2 In D Major

-Poems—alongside Preludes—will become new fields of experimentation for Scriabin, pushing toward greater modernism and increasingly abstract lyricism.
+_Poems (_alongside Preludes) will become new fields of experimentation for Scriabin, pushing toward greater modernism and increasingly abstract lyricism.
 These pieces anticipate many of the discoveries that would later be expanded upon in the revolutionary Sonatas No. 4 and No. 5.